Latest News

 The International Tribunal for the Law of the Sea (ITLOS) is an independent judicial body established by the 1982 United Nations Convention on the Law of the Sea.
 It has jurisdiction over any dispute concerning the interpretation or application of the Convention, and over all matters specifically provided for in any other agreement which confers jurisdiction on the Tribunal.
 Disputes relating to the Convention may concern the delimitation of maritime zones, navigation, conservation and management of the living resources of the sea, protection and preservation of the marine environment and marine scientific research.

-The Tribunal's second newsletter for 2023 is now available.
+The Tribunal's third newsletter for 2024 is now available.
 Read more

-Judge Tomas Heidar, President of the International Tribunal for the Law of the Sea, addressed the plenary of… Read more
+On 28 October 2024, the President of the International Tribunal for the Law of the Sea, Judge Tomas Heidar,… Read more